cobiansm/pseudorandom-number-generator/README.md

-# AES-256-CBC Encryption on FRDM-K64
+# SHA-256 Hashing on FRDM-K64

 ## Overview

-This project implements the **AES-256 (Advanced Encryption Standard)** block cipher in **CBC (Cipher Block Chaining)** mode on the **FRDM-K64** development board using the **mbedTLS** library and the **MCUXpresso SDK**.
-The application demonstrates the complete cryptographic workflow, including the initialization of a 256-bit key and Initialization Vector (IV), the encryption of a 32-byte plaintext, and the subsequent decryption to recover the original message.
+This project implements the **SHA-256 (Secure Hash Algorithm 256-bit)** hashing function on the **FRDM-K64** development board using the **mbedTLS** library and the **MCUXpresso SDK**.
+The application demonstrates the complete cryptographic hashing workflow, including the initialization of the SHA-256 context, the processing of a plaintext message, and the generation of a unique **32-byte (256-bit) digest**.
+It highlights the use of one-way cryptographic functions within an embedded ARM Cortex-M4 environment to ensure data integrity and secure message verification.